thib3113/ha-boks/documentation/EN/troubleshooting.md

 *   **Check Bluetooth**: Ensure Bluetooth is enabled and working on your Home Assistant server or ESPHome proxy.
 Verify other Bluetooth devices are discoverable.
 *   **Range**: Make sure your Boks device is within close proximity to your Home Assistant Bluetooth adapter or ESPHome proxy.
 Bluetooth range can be limited.
 *   **ESPHome Proxy**: If using an ESPHome proxy, ensure it is properly configured and connected to Home Assistant.
 Check its logs for Bluetooth-related errors.
 *   **Restart Integration/Home Assistant**: Sometimes a simple restart of the Boks integration (from Devices & Services -> Boks -> Reload) or Home Assistant itself can resolve discovery issues.
+If battery entities are not displaying correctly, try restarting the integration.

 ### 2. Unable to connect or control Boks